Frequently Asked Questions

 1. Will the unofficial election results change after Election Night?
 When will the election results be final?

 Election results will be updated throughout the canvass period as vote-by-mail ballots, provisional ballots, and other ballots are processed.
-Depending on the volume of these types of ballots, it may take up to 30 days for county elections officials to verify voter records and determine if ballots have been cast by eligible voters.
-The frequency of updated results will vary based on the size of each county and the process each county elections office uses to tally and report votes.
+Depending on the volume of these types of ballots, it may take several days for the county elections official to verify voter records and determine if ballots have been cast by eligible voters.

-County elections officials must report their final results to the Secretary of State by December 5, 2025.
-The Secretary of State will compile and certify the results of the election by July 10, 2026.
+County elections officials must report their final results to the Secretary of State by June 11, 2026.
+The Secretary of State will certify the results shortly thereafter.

 2. Do county elections officials provide unofficial election results and ballot processing information on their websites?
 And for how long?

-County elections officials must post updated information regarding the election on their website at least once per week, beginning no later than November 6, 2025.
+County elections officials must post updated information regarding the election on their website at least two times between June 4, 2026, and June 11, 2026.
 The update shall include at least the following information:

-1. Updated results for the measure appearing on the ballot.
+1. Updated results for any candidate appearing on the ballot.

 2. The number of ballots processed and an estimated number of outstanding ballots remaining unprocessed for each of the following categories: ballots voted at a polling place, vote-by-mail ballots received on or before Election Day, vote-by-mail ballots received after Election Day, provisional ballots, and conditional voter registration provisional ballots.